cetic/Pyplet/docs/troubleshooting.md

 !!! note "Browser support"
     Prefer a Chromium‑based browser (Chrome, Edge, Brave).
 Other browsers generally work, but some graphics (e.g., canvas/Matplotlib) and behaviors may differ or degrade.

-- Pyodide assets not found
+- Pyodide assets not loading
-  - Ensure the Pyodide bundle is present under `pyplet/pyodide/` and is accessible by the server
+  - By default, Pyplet loads Pyodide from a public CDN.
+Check that your network allows access to the configured `PYPLET_PYODIDE` URL or the value passed via `--pyodide-url`.
+  - If you use a self-hosted Pyodide bundle, ensure it is reachable by the browser and that the `pyodide_url` setting points to the correct location.

 - Port already in use
-  - Change `port` in `apps/config.py` or stop the conflicting process
+  - Change `--port` (or `PYPLET_PORT`) or stop the conflicting process

 - WebSocket closes immediately
   - Check browser console and server logs